Volume 17, Issue 2, 2025

 Authors: Luis Santos, Ilinca-Valentina Stoica, Alexandra Cioclu, Ioan-Adrian Toma, Daniela Zamfir

-Since the pandemic, protected areas in mountain regions have become increasingly popular tourist destinations.
-However, mountains are considered fragile in terms of natural and cultural heritage, so a balanced use of resources is needed to develop tourism with long-term benefits for local communities.
-The present study investigates, through multi-stage research, the perspective of accommodation providers in the Serras D'Aire and Candeeiros Natural Park (PNSAC) (Portugal) regarding sustainable tourism.
-Data reported on Booking.com, a leading online tourist accommodation platform, in terms of their commitment to predefined sustainability practices was considered.
+Since the COVID-19 pandemic, protected areas in mountain regions have become increasingly popular tourist destinations.
+However, mountains are considered fragile in terms of natural and cultural heritage, so a balanced use of resources is needed to develop tourism with long-term benefits for the local communities.
+Through multi-stage research, the present study investigates the perspective of accommodation providers on sustainable tourism in the Serras D’Aire and Candeeiros Natural Park (PNSAC), Portugal.
+Data reported on Booking.com was considered, in terms of tourism operators’ commitment to predefined sustainability practices.
 Then, the tourist accommodations were analysed by proposing a ranking through an integrative approach.
-Additionally, in-depth semi-structured interviews were conducted with accommodation providers to gain a deeper understanding of their journey towards sustainable tourism and its connection with the PNSAC authority as a promoter of this activity.
-Results emphasise that only 33.3% of the accommodation providers claimed sustainability practices, with 40% categorised as 'inadequate' in the rankings.
-This indicates that these units implement only a few measures.
-Content analysis of the interviews highlights commitment to sustainable tourism but also reveals a lack of interaction between accommodation providers and the PNSAC authority.
-There is, therefore, a disconnect between the two actors, which can be improved by creating an exchange framework.
-Furthermore, the providers acknowledge the need for collaboration with authorities to promote sustainable tourism, preserve natural resources, and suggest areas for improvement.
+Additionally, in-depth semi-structured interviews were conducted to gain better understanding on the journey of accommodation providers towards sustainable tourism, in relation with the PNSAC administration.
+The results emphasised that only 33.3% of accommodation providers claimed sustainability practices, with 40% categorised as ‘inadequate’ in the rankings, as they implement only a few measures.
+Given the identified weak interaction between tourism providers and the PNSAC authority, there is a need for collaboration to promote sustainable tourism, preserve natural resources, and support regional development.

 https://doi.org/10.37043/JURA.2025.17.2.6